techidaily/site-games-able/source/_posts/risks-to-game-quality-with-players-funding-dev-work.md

  He implied that an in-game option might encourage players to reward the developer on completion of a game, when they’re most engaged with it.

- Needless to say, this post generated a lot of discussion, reheating various[debates about the price of video games](https://www.makeuseof.com/video-games-should-be-more-expensive-reasons-why/) and developer salaries.
+ Needless to say, this post generated a lot of discussion, reheating various [debates about the price of video games](https://www.makeuseof.com/video-games-should-be-more-expensive-reasons-why/) and developer salaries.

 ## How Much Do Game Developers Already Earn?